bdaiinstitute/spot_wrapper/spot_wrapper/calibration/README.md

 robot is started relative to the board.
 The previously recommended Spot and Target setup is what worked well in testing for the default distance viewpoint range.

-After the calibration is finished, Spot stows it's arm and sits back down.
+After the calibration is finished, Spot stows its arm and sits back down.
 At this point, it is safe to take control of Spot from the tablet or ROS 2 , even if the calibration script is still running.
 Just don't stop the script or it will stop calculating the parameters :)